thenumbernine/lua-ffi-wasm/README.md

 - Other contenders?
 	- https://github.com/Doridian/LuaJS

+# LIBFFI

+I am using luaffifb, but it invokes calls with JIT, which I'm avoding / can't do courtesy of WASM target.
+My fix, to use LibFFI with luaffifb.

+Configuring: `cd libffi && ./autogen.sh && cd src/wasm32 && emconfigure ../../configure`

 # MAKEFILE TODO:

 - outputting pure wasm.
 I'm outptting js+wasm now because this seems to be the only way to get emscripten's virtual filesystem.  switching to wasm output makes FS go away.